sagemath/trac_to_gh/Issue 7870.md

 # Issue 7870: dozens of failures in magma optional test suite on skynet (eno) with sage-4.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7870

 Original creator: was